 The anticipated length of usage as a storage container depends on its condition at point of sale, the careful use and regular maintenance.
-Painting and servicing can ensure a container provides many years of good, waterproof service.
+Painting and servicing can prolong the life of a container.

 How long will a new container last?

-A new container built by a reputable manufacturer will, under normal conditions, last 10 years without maintenance and continue for another 10- 20 years if looked after properly.
+A new container built by a reputable manufacturer will, under normal conditions, last 10 years without maintenance and continue for another 10- 20 years if serviced and maintained as advised.

 Containers come in a wide variety of colours depending upon the livery of the original owner.
 The type of paint is usually chlorinated rubber or vinyl, both manufactured to resist sea water, sun and abrasion.
 Our new containers are often blue or dark green.
-However, all containers we supply can be painted to suit your own preference.
-View our "Colours & Livery" page for more details.
+However, all containers we supply can be painted to suit your needs.

 Repainting a used container from the onset can only assist in lengthening its life and can often be achieved fairly inexpensively.
-Ask our sales team for more a quotation to paint the container in the colour you want.
+Ask our sales team for a quotation.

-You should periodically service the moving parts of the door locking gear and check the that the door seals are fixed securely to the door frames.
+You should periodically service the moving parts of the door locking gear and check that the door seals are fixed securely to the door frames.
 A visual inspection of the exterior of the roof is also recommended.
-Touching up small areas of corrosion in the early stages will prevent unexpected leaks.
+Fixing small areas of corrosion in the early stages will prevent possible leaks.

-The structure of the container allows it to be only supported by its 4 corners with a full load should you require it, but the land base could be grass or soil but it must be firm throughout the duration of the container placement.
-Also the ground should be level helping the container to remain square.
+The structure of the container is designed to be supported by four corners with a full load should you require it.
+The land base could be grass or soil but it must be firm throughout the duration of the container placement.
+Also the ground should be level helping the container to remain stable.
 The doors may become difficult to open or indeed worse if the end frame of the container moves out of square.

-The container is capable of supporting a full load on its four bottom corners and block pavers or rail sleepers are good materials to support the container, which is best lifted from the ground to help reduce any damage to the container or its content by dampness.
+The container is capable of supporting a full load on its four bottom corners and block pavers.
+Alternatively, rail sleepers are suitable materials to support the container, which is best lifted from the ground to help prevent any potential damage to the container or its content due to damp.

-Planning permission varies from district to district.
-Please do not assume because the container is a moveable object that you do not require planning permission.
-If you intend placing for any length of time, it pays to check out with your local authority.
+Planning permission for shipping containers varies by location.
+Please do not assume because the container is a movable object that you do not require planning permission.
+If you intend placing for any length of time, we suggest contacting your local authority.

-Delivery can be achieved by crane assisted vehicle or by a normal LGV if you have your own lifting facilities.
+Delivery of a shipping container can be achieved by crane assisted vehicle or by a regular LGV if you have your own lifting facilities.
 Do make sure you have sufficient space for the vehicle to manoeuvre.
-Vehicle sizes and capabilities do vary so always fully discuss this with our sales team before commencement of delivery.
-It may save a lot of time and money.
+Vehicle sizes and capabilities do vary, so you will need to discuss this with our sales team before delivery commences, which will save both time and money.

-What happens when I no longer want it?
+What happens when I no longer want the shipping container?